Y'all come!: A weekend to celebrate the Rowan family | More

 Biology majors enjoy small classes and direct interaction with faculty in a state-of-the-art facility.
 Lab classes are capped at 24 students and lecture-only courses at 35.

-The bottom line -- we simply don’t teach in big auditoriums.
+The bottom line -- we simply don’t teach our majors in big auditoriums.

 Rowan’s undergraduate-only bio program eliminates competition with graduate students for access to faculty that can exist at other universities.
 Further, its facilities within Science Hall, a $45-million structure completed in 2004, offer unparalleled research opportunities.